Troy-Neal/LineFollowingRobot/README.md

 ## What Is It?

 This project is an ESP32-based mobile robot that can be driven from a website over Wi-Fi and can also run a simple autonomous line-follow mode.
+It was originally intended to be a factory style component delivery bot that could follow lines on the ground to navigate between points of interest.
+However the IR sensors that I got arrived malfunctioning, and did not correctly identify white vs black despite the manufacturers description.
+Due to this, the project had to be simplified last minute resulting in the drivable car, with very very basic line following abilities.

 The robot uses: